 Kallappam was not my very favorite dish during my childhood, as I preferred Palappam.
 But when I started cooking, it felt very good and it was very simple.
 So, now I make it more often than before.
 But still, my kids like Palappam better.
 In the genes, I guess.
 Can’t complain.
 Hope their taste buds will appreciate everything as they grow up.
-Although it is a breakfast item and tastes yum with Egg Roast, I make it mostly for dinner.
-With some Naadan Chicken curry the hot, soft Kallappam is a quite delicious choice for breakfast or dinner.
+Do check my link for easy Aval Palappam, for crispy, lacy Palappam.
+Although it is a breakfast item and tastes yum with Egg Roast, or Egg Curry with potatoes, I make it mostly for dinner.
+With some Naadan Chicken curry, Beef Curry , Mutton Curry or chicken with Thengakoth, the hot, soft Kallappam is a quite delicious meal.
 Enjoy!!

 |Rice Powder (for Appam)||: 2 cups|

 |Small onion||: 1 -2 nos.|

 |Cooked rice||: 2 tbsp|

 Grind the coconut with cooked rice, yeast, sugar and small onion adding luke warm water.
 Mix this to the Rice Powder and mix with luke warm water.
 When it is thoroughly mixed (Idli batter consistency), add one pinch Jeerah powder.